Professor Nick Hewitt CSci CChem FRSCDistinguished Professor

 In 2013-2014 with NERC funding we measured the fluxes of the important bVOC, isoprene, at a remote site in Amazonia.
 We have obtained a unique nine-month record of isoprene fluxes and are currently writing this up for publications

 In 2013-2014 we also developed the ability to measure hydrocarbon fluxes from the surface to the atmosphere at the landscape scale using a mass spectrometer on a light airplane (the NERC ARSF Dornier 228).
-We flew over London and SE England and obtained the first airborne flux measurements of benzene, toluene and isoprene in Europe.
-These data are also currently being written up for publication.
+We flew over London and SE England and obtained the first airborne flux measurements of benzene, toluene and isoprene in Europe - see publications in Atmospheric Chemistry and Physics

 In 2016/2017 we measured the fluxes of VOCs (both biogenic and anthropogenic) from a tall tower in Beijing.
 This activity is be part of a very large NERC and Chinese funded project studying air pollution in Beijing.
-In 2018 we will be making the same type of measurements in Delhi, in a large UK (NERC)-Indian collaborative project.
+In 2018 we made the same type of measurements in Delhi, in a large UK (NERC)-Indian collaborative project.
+These data are currently being worked up for publication.

 Our list of bVOC emissions from plant species, originally compiled in 1992 and periodically updated (but by no means comprehensive or up to date), is available here: http://www.es.lancs.ac.uk/cnhgroup/iso-emissions.pdf.